 The Space Shuttle was the only winged, manned spacecraft designed to go into low earth orbit and then land, and it is that aspect of the programme that we were asked to accomplish, with a little help from Mission Control in our ear pieces of course.

 The simulator itself was extremely accurate and felt very much of its time, which of course it was.
+Given the normality of having powerful computer processors at our fingertips now, it was genuinely awe inspiring and dumbfounding in equal measure that genuine explorers used this exact equipment to go into space.
+No fancy heads up displays, no touchscreens, just basic, honest flip switches and joysticks!
 The Space Shuttle is now no longer in use and has made way for the next generation of space flight vehicles, but the plethora of buttons and joystick controls gave a genuine, authentically hands on feel for what it must have been like during the pioneering era of space flight, and made an ageing geek like me feel like a kid again.

 After completion of the mission that the shuttle had been sent up into space for, we would obviously need to get back home again.
-So the ever patient and accommodating Mission Control, who gave me a field promotion to Captain and allowed me to change the shuttle’s name to Enterprise, took each of us through the necessary steps it would take to bring the shuttle back down from orbit and land again, and the pilot, who I’m not sure would have appreciated me calling her Mr Sulu, did an admirable job of not killing us all in a fiery ball of death.
+So the ever patient and accommodating Mission Control, who gave me a field promotion to Captain and allowed me to change the shuttle’s name to Enterprise, took each of us through the necessary steps it would take to bring the shuttle back down from orbit and land again, and the pilot, who I’m sure did not appreciate me calling her Mr Sulu, did an admirable job of not killing us all in a fiery ball of death.

 The International Space Station Experience.